Unit Testing | Software Testing

 - To test every function and procedure.

-- To fix bug early in development cycle and to save costs.
+- To fix bugs early in the development cycle and to save costs.

 - To help the developers to understand the code base and enable them to make changes quickly.